venkteshmutalik/pigmySoftware/README.md

         Create a software in which the bank agent can collect the amount , issue a receipt through sms or email to the customer , generate reports for himself ,  generate reports for the customer .

-** TECHNOLOGIES USED:
+ TECHNOLOGIES USED:
 1. Operating System    : Windows 10
 2. Visual Modelling    : Visual Paradigm
 3. IDE                 : NetBeans IDE 8.0.2
-4. Database           : Java DB (Derby) Database 5.Programming Language: Java
+4. Database            : Java DB (Derby) Database
+5. Programming Language: Java